poppadum/dynquee/doc/manual_install_rpi.md

+![dynquee: dynamic marquee for Recalbox][project-image]
-# Manual Installation
+# Manual Installation of *dynquee* on Raspberry Pi
+===

 If you prefer to install *dynquee* manually, follow these steps.

+## Note
+These instructions are for installing *dynquee* on Recalbox on Raspberry Pi.
+If you're installing on Recalbox on PC, see [the Recalbox PC manual install guide][manual-install-pc].
-**Note**: these instructions are for installing *dynquee* on Recalbox; if you're installing on a separate machine, see [the guide for running on a separate device][different-device]
+If you're installing on a separate machine, see [the guide for running on a separate device][different-device].

 ## Download
 1. Log in to recalbox as user `root` either [via ssh][recalbox-ssh] or via the console.